tldr-pages/tldr/pages/linux/asterisk.md

 `asterisk -r -vvv`

-- [R]econnect to a runnin server, run a single command, and return:
+- [R]econnect to a running server, run a single command, and return:

 `asterisk -r -x "{{command}}"`